lsst/obs_base/doc/lsst.obs.base/creating-an-obs-package.rst

 ============

 In order to test how your new gen3 obs package works with the :py:mod:`Data Butler <lsst.daf.butler>`, you need to write a test that ingests raw data.
-`~lsst.obs.base.ingest_tests.IngestTestBase` provides a base class for those tests, requiring only that you specify the input data that will be tested, and the :doc:`dataIds <lsst.daf.butler-dimensions_data_ids>` to use to check that the data was correctly ingested.
+`~lsst.obs.base.ingest_tests.IngestTestBase` provides a base class for those tests, requiring only that you specify the input data that will be tested, and the :ref:`dataIds <lsst.daf.butler-dimensions_data_ids>` to use to check that the data was correctly ingested.
 This is how our system tests that your ``Formatter`` works correctly.

 .. code-block:: python